 If Frankie was the King, Norma Miller is the definitely the Queen.
 She too was one of the Founding Lindy Hoppers who has spent a great deal of her time inspiring, teaching our current generation of swing dancers.

 Dawn Hampton is a little younger and was from the next generation of swing dancers.
 She was also a jazz musician and a cousin of famous xylophone player, Lionel Hampton.
-She often appears at dance camps where she performs and waxes eloquently about the love of the dance.
-If you ever get to hear her speak or watch her dance, she will lift you up with her presence, truly an inspiration to us all!
+She often appeared at dance camps where she performed and spoke eloquently about the love of the dance.
+If you have some time, find her on YouTube and listen to her words or watch her dance, she will lift you up with her presence, truly an inspiration to us all!

 Yes, Boston Swing Central was granted our non-profit status in late 2011.
 We are extremely excited to have gotten our non-profit status achieving one of our primary goals which was to give the Boston Swing Dance community a living and working organization dedicated to keeping Lindy Hop alive and well for years to come.